 The body’s pituitary gland produces the growth hormone somatropin.
-When it doesn’t produce enough for normal development, the child can have growth hormone deficiency (GHD).3,4 It affects girls and boys, and about 18,000 to 22,000 children in the US have it.5-7
+When it doesn’t produce enough for normal development, the child can have growth hormone deficiency (GHD).5,6 It affects girls and boys, and about 18,000 to 22,000 children in the US have it.7-9

-- “Total GHD” is when no growth hormone is produced in children3
+- “Total GHD” is when no growth hormone is produced in children5

-- “Partial GHD” is when some is produced in children, but not enough for normal growth.3
+- “Partial GHD” is when some is produced in children, but not enough for normal growth.5

 “Congenital GHD” means that the child was born with this condition.
 From birth, the child’s body doesn’t produce enough (or any) growth hormone.
-This may be the result of something that happened while the child was in the womb, such as an injury or other complication.
-Congenital GHD may not be noticeable for months.8
+Typically they are below the 3rd percentile on the growth curve, even as an infant.10

 Damage to the pituitary gland or other areas of the body involved with growth after birth can result in “acquired GHD.”
-It can also be caused by serious illness, exposure to radiation therapy or a head injury at any time.
-Often, a tumor affecting the hypothalamus or pituitary gland will cause acquired GHD.
-But even if the tumor is removed, it may not correct the degree of GHD.3
+It can be the result of serious illness, such as a tumor affecting the hypothalamus or pituitary gland, exposure to radiation therapy, or even a head injury.5

-A doctor will look at a child’s current as well as his/her birth height and weight.
-If there are no other symptoms, the doctor may monitor the child’s growth.
-If the doctor suspects there may be a problem, a referral to a specialist may be made.
+A pediatrician will look at a child’s current height and weight, as well as his/her birth height and weight.
+If there are no other symptoms, the pediatrician may monitor the child’s growth.
+If your pediatrician suspects there may be a problem, a referral to a specialist may be made.